-Perspective | In 10 minutes, 26 seconds, Washington somehow flips the script
+Perspective | In 10 minutes 26 seconds, Washington somehow flips the script

 That would be not only understandable.
 It would be logical.
 For the sake of mental health, it’s just safer to expect bad to trump good with this outfit every time.

-There was, at that moment, no room for the impossible notion that Brady wouldn’t again see the ball until less than half a minute remained, and when he finally got it, he’d be down two scores.
+There was, at that moment, no room for the impossible notion that Brady wouldn’t again see the ball until less than half a minute remained, and when he finally got it, he would be down two scores.

 “You know you got the GOAT over there,” Washington safety Bobby McCain said, “and he can’t wait for you to give him a little time on the clock.”

 He never got it.
-He didn’t get it because Heinicke essentially took his ball and went home, orchestrating a 19-play, 80-yard drive that included four third-down conversions, a touchdown on fourth-and-goal from the 1-yard line, and took — it’s almost hard to type this — 10 minutes, 26 seconds.
+He didn’t get it because Heinicke essentially took his ball and went home, orchestrating a 19-play, 80-yard drive that included four third-down conversions, a touchdown on fourth and goal from the 1-yard line and took — it’s almost hard to type this — 10 minutes 26 seconds.

 “The game ended in our hands,” star wide receiver Terry McLaurin said.
 “That’s the standard of what we want to continue to build off of going forward.”